 In areas of California like ours that have better air quality, the state allows trucks that are equipped with PM filters to operate indefinitely – that is, they are not required to retire the engine or comply with the 2010 (or newer) emission standards.
-To use this option, the truck must stay in the NOx-Exempt areas of the state, and must be reported annually to CARB and must be labeled “NE” on both doors.
+To use this option, the truck must stay in the NOx-Exempt areas of the state, must be reported annually to CARB, and must be labeled “NE” on both doors.
 Our local NOx-Exempt area includes Santa Barbara, San Luis Obispo, Monterey, Santa Cruz and San Benito Counties.
-If you are replacing your older truck, using this option would allow you to replace it with a new or used truck, as long as it is equipped with a PM filter.
 According to the current Truck & Bus Regulation, NOx-Exempt vehicles can operate in NOx-Exempt areas indefinitely.
 For more information on the NOx Exempt Area Extension, see the CARB Fact Sheet: https://ww3.arb.ca.gov/msprog/onrdiesel/documents/fsnoxexempt.pdf

 Can I retrofit my old truck?